readysetmark/webledger/Readme.md

 	[x] create register report template
 	[x] link up to command bar
 	[x] link to from balance reports
-[] Sort entries by date (most recent first), then by description
+[x] Sorting:
+	[x] Preserve file order for transactions and entries within transactions but output in reverse so most recent is on top
-	- Need to do sorting at the end so that running total makes sense [] Sort amounts within an entry (check what ledger does) [] Accounts Payable vs Accounts Receivable
+		- Need to do sorting at the end so that running total makes sense [] Accounts Payable vs Accounts Receivable

 All Reports